danfuzz/samizdat/blur/README.md

 command-line.
 Each named target is satisfied, in order, as a separate operation.
 (That is, Blur does not attempt to simultaneously satisfy multiple targets, though that may happen as a byproduct of how rule dependencies happen to be set up.)
-Once a target is considered satisfied, Blur will not attempt to re-satisfy it during a single run of the program.

 Satisfying a target takes place in the following manner: